Peter Wayne, PhD, Principal Investigator

 Current work centers around the study of Tai Chi, manual therapies, and acupuncture for the prevention, rehabilitation, and symptom management of a broad range of chronic health conditions including age- and Parkinson’s disease-related balance impairments and cognitive decline, back and neck pain, migraine headaches, and cancer.

-Research on these and related topics are summarized below.
+Research on these, ongoing research studies, and related topics are summarized below.